K-log/SOS-Project/README.md

   Noah: Create the Player movement  and attacking Script.

   *Thing we have completed:*
+  Controlling the player animation with moving and attacking connect with working script

   *Issues we have run into:*
-  The animation working with the momement but it's bug with the animations of attacking
+  The animation working with the momement and attacking  but it's still have some delay time and switching between each animations

 ### Week 3
     To Be Completed!